Abjad/abjad/trunk/abjad/docs/source/examples/ferneyhough/index.rst

 .. image:: images/index-9.png

+..  note: Consult LilyPond's documentation on `proportional notation <http://www.lilypond.org/doc/v2.16/Documentation/notation/proportional-notation>`_
+    to learn all about what the formatting overrides above do.

 The proportional spacing makes the score much easier to read, but now the notation is much too big.
 We'll clean that up next.